hkbakke/fwgen/README.rst

 - Uses a simple config file in YAML format for easy and readable configuration
 - Separation of duties between the loading of firewall rules at boot/ifup (restore-fw) and the rule generation (fwgen).
 No complex code are executed during boot/ifup.
 - Firewall operations are atomic.
 It either applies correctly or not, without flushing your existing ruleset, potentially leaving you temporarily exposed.
-- Automatic rollback to previous ruleset if not confirmed when applying rulesets in case something goes wrong.
-This can be disabled if run automatically by configuration management systems etc.
+- Automatic rollback to previous ruleset if something goes wrong
-- Namespace support.
-If executed in a namespace it automatically stores the rulesets in ``/etc/netns/<namespace>/`` instead of in the global namespace.
+- Automatically adapts paths if being run in a network namespace.

 Requirements
 ============